The Career Learning Spine

 What kind of thinking does it take to succeed in the changing world at work?

 Here at Murdoch, we know that agile, creative and critical thinking is the backbone of success in a world where you may change careers up to five times.
-And we're committed to preparing our undergraduate students for this kind of future through our Career Learning Spine initiative.
+And we're committed to preparing our students for this kind of future through our Career Learning Spine initiative.

 The Career Learning Spine explained

 The Career Learning Spine forms part of the curriculum in our undergraduate degrees.
 It is a range of units that are designed to give you the practical, transferable skills you'll rely on for your entire career.
 Depending on your degree, you'll choose up to three units.

 You'll learn to manage your career, work in a digital environment, and network like a professional.
 And, depending on your degree, you may also get 40 hours of practical learning experiences.

 You'll also have the flexibility to complete some units online and at your own pace.

 Explore some of the units you'll have the opportunity to complete:

 What you'll gain from the Career Learning Spine

 - A series of online units that will equip you with transferable skills to realise your career aspirations